 Improving Social Involvement in Seniors

-One of the biggest challenges in elderly care is keeping seniors active socially and involved in their community.
+One of the biggest challenges in elderly care is improving social involvement in seniors everyday lives.
 Senior isolation is not always thought of as a primary concern for seniors, but it should be.
 Studies have shown that social isolation, not only presents serious emotional risks, it also has a devastating effect on seniors’ physical health.
 For these reasons, it’s important that anyone charged with the care of an aging parent or relative does their best to ensure frequent social interaction and engagement.

 At Visiting Angels, our elderly care providers not only provide vital companionship to many of our clients, we also help families find other ways to get seniors socially involved.
 We’d love to help you do the same, which is why we’ve put together the following short guide to keeping your aging loved one socially active.